BIGJ42/Micro11/README.md

 The script may be unstable and can cause problems if used incorrectly, so use with caution and only use if you know what you are doing.

+The script is in early development and some things may not function as intended.

 I can promise you that there are no viruses in the script whatsoever, for those wondering.

 Please report any issues on the github in the issues tab.